clownix/cloonix/xdoc/doc/building.rst

 Sources associated to dpdk/ovs
 ==============================

-The external open sources used in cloonix for qemu, dpdk, ovs ... are regularly updated through scripts in tools/update_open_sources, here are the git sources for what can be found in targz_store:
+The external open sources used in cloonix for qemu, ovs, spice ... are regularly updated through scripts in tools/update_open_sources, here are the git sources for what can be found in targz_store: